HigueraLab/Higuera_Shuman_and_Wolf_2021_PNAS/README.md

 ## 3. FIGURES

-Figures in .tiff format, uncompressed at 600 dpi.
+Figures in .tiff format, at 600 dpi.

 #### Files:
 * Fig_1.tiff